-- As stated before, many people ask, “Is it possible to fix my severe underbite without going through surgery?”
 Some of them don’t like the idea of having a surgical procedure done, especially on the jaw.
-They say things like, “I’m afraid of surgery.
-Are there any other ways to fix my severe underbite?”
-A curious person must have a full examination before the orthodontists can truly answer the question.
-He will have to determine whether the underbite is a severe case and if non-surgical treatment is effective enough to resolve the issue.
+First, you need to have a full examination.
+Then the orthodontist can answer the question.
+He will have to determine whether the underbite is a severe case.
+If not, then non-surgical treatment is effective enough to resolve the issue.

-- Many patients can qualify for an alternative corrective method and may not have to get the surgery.
-The orthodontist’s skill has a lot to do with the patient being able to see significant results from a non-surgical method.
-A highly talented orthodontist can create a plan that works.
+Many patients qualify for an alternative corrective method. and may not have to get the surgery.
+The orthodontist’s skill will see significant results from a non-surgical method.
+A talented orthodontist can create a plan that works.

 Non-Surgical Treatment Options

-- The answer is yes to patients who want to know, “Can my severe underbite get fixed using braces/Invisalign?’
-The question “Can my severe underbite get fixed using braces/Invisalign” is a commonly asked question.
-The answer is that it can be done because the client will have a lot of options from which he or she may select.
+The answer is YES.
+Because the client will have a lot of options from which he or she may select.
 Traditional braces can help to fix the problem because they are sturdy and reliable.
 Damon braces are another option.
-They have self-ligating properties which may make it possible for the patient to avoid seeing the orthodontist as much for tightening.
+They have self-ligating properties which make it possible to avoid seeing the orthodontist.
+Less tightening equals fewer visits.

 Contact us For a FREE Consultation

-Accordingly, the journey begins with you doing your first task, which is setting a date for a consultation.
+The journey begins with you doing your first task.
+Setting a date for a consultation.
 Call Dr. McDermott and let him know that you are ready to work on a strategy to repair your underbite.
 You’ll go in and have a few examinations.
-Then, discuss the options that you have in-depth and then you will have the opportunity to decide which method sounds like the perfect option for you.
+Then, discuss the options that you have.
+You will have the opportunity to decide which method sounds like the perfect option for you.